 Does Tanenbaum do interfaith dialogue?
 Isn’t dialogue important?

 Dialogue is critically important, and there are many worthy organizations doing important and effective work around interfaith dialogue.
-We consider them colleagues in a shared effort.
-Open and honest dialogue is important and must not be ignored as we move toward a just and respectful global society.
+We consider them colleagues in a shared effort to build a more peaceful world.
+Open and honest dialogue is important and must not be ignored as we move toward infusing justice and respect into our lives and global society.

 We’re happy to work with you to design a training or presentation that meets your organization’s unique needs.
 Simply Contact Us and someone will be in touch within one business day!